GMC Savana Insurance Rates

 - The average rate for a 40-year-old driver using $500 deductibles is $1,154

-- Using pricier low deductibles for physical damage coverage will cost an extra $234 every year
+- Using pricier low deductibles for comprehensive and collision insurance will cost an extra $234 a year

-- Drivers who are prone to accidents and violations could pay at least $2,492 or more
+- High risk drivers who are prone to accidents and violations could pay at least $2,492

-Auto insurance rates for a GMC Savana can also vary considerably based on your driver profile, the trim level of your Savana, and deductibles and policy limits.
+Auto insurance rates for a GMC Savana can also vary considerably based on your driver profile, the model year and trim level, and deductibles and policy limits.

-A more mature driver with a good driving record and high deductibles may pay as little as $1,100 a year for full coverage.
+A more mature driver with a good driving record and high deductibles could pay as little as $1,100 per year on average for full coverage.
 Rates are much higher for teen drivers, where even good drivers will have to pay as much as $4,500 a year.
 View Rates by Age

-Where you live has a huge impact on GMC Savana insurance prices.
-A driver around age 40 might see rates as low as $760 a year in states like Idaho, Maine, and Iowa, or be forced to pay as much as $1,650 on average in Michigan, Louisiana, and New York.
+Where you live makes a big difference in GMC Savana insurance rates.
+A 40-year-old driver could pay as low as $760 a year in states like Vermont, Wisconsin, and North Carolina, or be forced to pay as much as $1,560 on average in Michigan, New York, and Florida.

 | State | Premium | Compared to U.S. Avg | Percent Difference |